vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

   **MS Marco Judgements**

- The offical metric on MS Marco is [MRR](https://en.wikipedia.org/wiki/Mean_reciprocal_rank).
+The offical metric on MS Marco is [MRR@100](https://en.wikipedia.org/wiki/Mean_reciprocal_rank).

 **Dev MRR@100 = 0.355**,
 **Eval MRR@100 = 0.312**

 A baseline bm25 model has MRR@100 around 0.161 on the Eval set.
-Note that the leaderboard has no run time constraints so some submissions will take several hours or even days to evaluate.

-  **2019 DL TREC Judgements**

-  **NDCG@10 0.6136**

 # Run Time Serving Performance
 Vespa's evaluation of GBDT models is hyper optimized after 20 years of using GBDT at scale so end to end serving time is roughly 20 ms.
 Vespa supports using multiple threads per *query* and in our experiment we use up to 12 threads per query.
 This allows scaling latency per node and make use of multi-core cpu architectures efficiently.